 - Demonstrated ability to work well with diverse populations, including youth of color and LGBTQ youth.

-- Physically able to travel long distances, tolerate extreme weather conditions, and carry up to 30lbs; ability to work routine evening shifts and occasional weekends.
+- Physically able to travel bus distances, tolerate weather conditions, and carry up to 30lbs; ability to work routine evening shifts and occasional weekends.

-- Position is 40 hours weekly with benefits
+- Position is 40 hours weekly (benefits optional)

-Interested candidates should send an email to Teen Feed’s Executive Director Tom Rembiesa at firstname.lastname@example.org with a current resume and either a cover letter or email message explaining why you are interested in working with Teen Feed.
+Interested candidates should send an email to Teen Feed’s Community Engagement Director Janine Kennedy at firstname.lastname@example.org with a current resume and either a cover letter or email message explaining why you are interested in working with Teen Feed, subject: SLY

 TEEN FEED IS AN EQUAL OPPORTUNITY EMPLOYER